China to allow full foreign ownership of some e-commerce businesses

 Other players include U.S. online retailer Amazon.com Inc, Vipshop Holdings Ltd and U.S. supermarket chain Wal Mart Stores Inc, through its stake in shopping site Yihaodian.

-Allowing full foreign ownership "supports our country's e-commerce development, encourages and brings in the active participation of foreign investment, and furth excites market competition," the ministry said.
+Allowing full foreign ownership "supports our country's e-commerce development, encourages and brings in the active participation of foreign investment, and further excites market competition," the ministry said.

 In recent years, the government has lent its support to the industry by keeping taxes low and loosening restrictions on cross-border trade, among other concessions.